A Benchmark and Evaluation of Non-Rigid Structure from Motion: Dataset

-The CMU data set~\cite{cmumocap} captures motion of humans.
-Since the other frequently used data sets are also related to animated faces~\cite{Torresani:etal:NIPS03,del2005non}, this implies that there is a high over representation of humans in this state of the art, and that a higher variability in the deformed scenes viewed is deemed beneficial.
-In addition, the shark sequence \cite{Torresani:etal:NIPS03} is not based on real images and objects, but on computer graphics and pure simulation.
-As such there is a need for new data sets, with reliable ground truth or reference data\footnote{With real measurements like ours the 'ground truth' data also include noise, why 'reference data' is a more correct term.}, and a higher variability in the objects and deformations used.
+The CMU data set~\cite{cmumocap} captures the motion of humans.
+Since the other frequently used data sets are also related to animated faces~\cite{Torresani:etal:NIPS03,del2005non}, this implies that there is a high over representation of humans in this state of the art and that a higher variability in the deformed scenes viewed is deemed beneficial.
+In addition, the shark sequence \cite{Torresani:etal:NIPS03} is not based on real images and objects but on computer graphics and pure simulation.
+As such, there is a need for new data sets, with reliable ground truth or reference data,\footnote{With real measurements like ours the 'ground truth' data also include noise, why 'reference data' is a more correct term.} and a higher variability in the objects and deformations used.

-As such, we here present a data set consisting of five widely different objects/scenes and motions.
-Based on mechanically - and therefor repeatable - object motions, we have defined six different camera motions employing two different camera models.
+As such, we here present a data set consisting of five widely different objects/scenes and deformations.
+The physical object motions are generated mechanically using animatronics, therefore assuring experimental repeatability.
+Furthermore, we have defined six different camera motions using orthographic and full perspective camera models.
 This setup, all in all, gives $60$ different sequences organized in a factorial experimental design, thus, enabling a more stringent statistical analysis.
 In addition to this, since we have tight 3D surface models of our objects or scenes, we are able to determine occlusions of all 2D feature points.
-This in turn gives a realistic handling off missing data, which is often due to object self occlusion.
+This in turn gives a realistic handling of missing data, which is often due to object self occlusion.
+Given this procedure of generating occlusions, missing data always follow a more realistic structured pattern in contrast with the most common, and unrealistic, random process of removing 2D measurement entries used in previous evaluation dataset.

 As indicated, these data sets are achieved by stop-motion using mechanical animatronics.
 These are recorded in our robotic setup previously used for generating high quality data sets c.f.\ e.g.\ \cite{aanaes2016large}.
 We will here present details of our data capture pipeline, followed by a brief outline and discussion of design considerations.